james-woodford-dev/jwoodfor.github.io/README.md

-# jwoodfor.github.io
+# james-woodford-dev.github.io

-Personal academic website for J. Woodford, hosted on GitHub Pages.
+Personal website for J. Woodford that is hosted on GitHub Pages.

 ---